rockstor/rockon-registry/README.md

 ["--net", "host"]
 ```

-Note that the options field is a 2-d array, so the complete line for the above example looks like
+Note that the opts field is a 2-d array, so the complete line for the above example looks like

 ```
 "opts": [ ["--net", "host"] ],